Dimencia/DU-Factory-Helper/README.md

 ## Caveats

 This is still WIP and the buttons can be a little weird for very small lists of craftable items.
 I had a really weird issue with the page down button, so if it's off by 20 pixels or so, let me know.

+If you have multiple assemblies crafting the same item, you must put them all on the same programming board.

+## Features

+Allows connecting multiple assemblies with the same recipe; it will send the craft command to the first one that is available.

+If no machines are available, it will leave the command in the queue and will start crafting as soon as a machine becomes available to craft it

+### Planned

+Ore enforcement - for use in an org, enforce that users insert the correct ores and amounts before it allows them to print

+Progress Tracking - track what is in the queue and who queued it

+Output enforcement - keep output behind a door that only opens when someone who has a queued item comes near it.
+Monitor the output containers for the volume/mass removed.
+Use a prox sensor to detect who is inside, and if more is removed than should have been.
+Consider locking doors until they put back anything extra they took

+Warnings - warn the user if the machine is jammed or ingredients are missing, etc